And How Our

 The Five decided to change the band name to “Byrds” and by January 1965 a new legend was born.

 And It Went No. 1 .
-Followed By Turn Turn Turn a song written by Pete Seeger Went to number 3 Many More but
+Followed By Turn Turn Turn a song written by Pete Seeger Went to number 3, and Many More hits were piling up but trouble was just ahead.

 By 1967 there was increasing tension between the band members, McGuinn and Hillman becoming irritated by what they saw as Crosby’s overbearing egotism and his attempts to jockey for control of the band.
 In June, when The Byrds performed at the Monterrey Pop Festival